devappd/emscripten-sdk-npm/readme.md

 # emsdk-npm

-Proof of concept npm-module wrapper for [emscripten](https://emscripten.org/)'s [emsdk](https://github.com/emscripten-core/emsdk).

-## What it does

-Downloads emscripten SDK binaries into your system and makes emscripten tools easy to call from within your parent npm module's build scripts, without disturbing the user's global emscripten configuration.
+An NPM wrapper that downloads the [Emscripten SDK](https://emscripten.org/) binaries into your system and makes Emscripten tools easy to call from within your parent NPM module's build scripts.

+By default, it does not disturb the user's global Emscripten configuration.
+You can also configure this package to refer to your existing installation.

 ## Command line usage